skerkour/rz-go/README.md

 Its unique functional API allows rz to write JSON (or CBOR) log events by avoiding allocations and reflection.

 Uber's [zap](https://godoc.org/go.uber.org/zap) and rs's [zerolog](https://godoc.org/github.com/rs/zerolog)
 libraries pioneered this approach.

-Rz is taking this concept to the next level with a **simpler** to use and **safer** API and even better performance.
+Rz is a fork of zerolog taking this concept to the next level with a **simpler** to use and **safer** API and even better performance.

 To keep the code base and the API simple, rz focuses on efficient structured logging only.
 Pretty logging on the console is made possible using the provided (but inefficient) `rz.ConsoleFormatter`.

 1. [Quickstart](#quickstart)